Blairism: Impact on the Labour Party

 The November 2021 shadow cabinet reshuffle was seen to be giving more power to Blairites in the Parliamentary Labour Party.
 This was criticised by former Shadow Chancellor of the Exchequer John McDonnell.
 In May 2022, on the 25th anniversary of Labour's landslide victory in the 1997 election, Blair in a video looked back at the victory and his achievements and showed his support for Starmer.

+The 2023 British shadow cabinet reshuffle was seen as giving even more power to Blairites within the Labour Party.

 Blairites

 Other than Blair himself, the following prominent Labour politicians are often considered Blairites, but may not identify themselves as such: